UPDATES ARE FEATURED AT THE TOP OF THE PAGE – SCROLL DOWN BELOW FOR THE MAIN CONTENTS MENU.

 Meanwhile, UK nationals visiting Spain, currently living in Spain, or thinking of moving to Spain will continue to enjoy the exact same rights as before.
 This means there is no change to residency applications or the status of existing residencia cards.

 Meanwhile, the English speaking press in Tenerife and further afield continue to run Brexit scare stories.
-Today’s nugget in a well-known English language Tenerife Newspaper carries the sensationalist headline “SWALLOWS GROUNDED BY BREXIT”.
+Today’s nugget in a well-known English language Tenerife Newspaper carries the sensationalist and entirely false headline “SWALLOWS GROUNDED BY BREXIT”.
 It quotes British Ambassador Hugh Elliott as allegedly saying: